 If you live in California, the protections are much better.
 According to California Law SB 168, you have the right to freeze your credit record at each bureau.
 This makes it impossible to issue credit in your name, even for someone armed with your name, address, Social Security Number, etc… To do this, you do need to contact each bureau in writing and send in $10.

-For instructions on the benefits of a credit freeze and how to contact each credit bureau, check out this page on the Fight Identity Theft website.
+For instructions on the benefits of a credit freeze and how to contact each credit bureau, check out this page on the Comparitech website.

 Apparently similar laws apply to the following states at the time of this writing (CT, IL, LA, ME, NV, NC, TX, VT, WA).